Triumph Gold (CVE:TIG) Trading 35.3% Higher – Here’s What Happened

 Triumph Gold Corp.
-(CVE:TIG – Get Free Report) shares were up 35.3% on Saturday .
+(CVE:TIG – Get Free Report) shares were up 35.3% during mid-day trading on Saturday .
 The stock traded as high as C$0.23 and last traded at C$0.23.
-Approximately 178,150 shares traded hands during mid-day trading, an increase of 599% from the average daily volume of 25,471 shares.
+Approximately 178,150 shares were traded during trading, an increase of 599% from the average daily volume of 25,471 shares.
 The stock had previously closed at C$0.17.

 Triumph Gold Stock Up 35.3 %